Abusalah0/Vim42/README.md

 # 42core Vim Configuration

-> ⚙️ A customized Vim setup designed for efficient development at Ecole 42 and beyond, with full integration for Norminette, Git, snippets, fuzzy search, smooth scrolling, and more.
+> ⚙️ A customized Vim setup designed for efficient development at Ecole 42 and beyond, developed by students, with full integration for Norminette, Git, snippets, fuzzy search, smooth scrolling, and more.

 ```
 ===========================================================